esridc/hub-components-experiments/readme.md

 Please preface all component files with `hub-` and component modules with `Hub` for example `hub-map.tsx` annd `HubMap`

+### Localization

+For each component, add a `<component-name>.i18n.<locale>.json` file.
+This will be loaded when the component starts.
+If the file isn't available, then the component will fallback to english `en`.

 ### Storybook

 To view the components in an explorable player: